Where to eat on New Zealand's wine island

 Mudbrick has been Waiheke restaurant royalty for nearly 20 years.
 A graceful restaurant set in beautiful and productive gardens, it's the obvious place for a foodie to propose.

-Recently it's owners have opened a more casual eatery, The Archive Bar and Bistro, which shares the same sea views and landscaped setting as the original restaurant -- but under a canvas roof.
+Recently its owners have opened a more casual eatery, The Archive Bar and Bistro, which shares the same sea views and landscaped setting as the original restaurant -- but under a canvas roof.

 Built around a sculpture of a wine bar that Mudbrick's owners spotted during the island's biannual Sculpture on the Gulf festival, the venue is deliberately casual, a menu that allows for drop-in nibbles as well as hearty meals.